halfacandan/awakened-poe-trade-poeladder/README.md

 ### Using the App

+You can pick up the [latest version of the application on the 'Releases' page](https://github.com/halfacandan/awakened-poe-trade-poeladder/releases).
+Just download and run the executable to install the application.
+Note that this will overwrite any existing installation of Awakened PoE Trade (both the original version and the PoE Ladder version).

 Once you have installed the app, just hover over a unique item in the PoE client and use the **Ctrl + D** command to look up the item.

 If you haven't set up your account in the app then you will see a set of instructions like those shown below: